Welcome to Skeleton Theatre, bringing back in 2016 a crowd favorite, "The Death of Rock"!

-"Plan B" runs a little under 10 minutes and will play continuously on:
+"The Death of Rock" runs 20 minutes and will play continuously on:

 And now, if you will pardon my crass commercialism: